verilog-to-routing/vtr-verilog-to-routing/BUILDING.md

 ### Dependencies ###

-For the basic tools you need;
+For the basic tools you need:
  * Bison & Flex
- * cmake, make and automake
+ * cmake, make
  * A modern C++ compiler supporting C++14 (such as GCC >= 4.9 or clang >= 3.6)
- * libxml++
- * Python

-For the GUI you need;
+For the VPR GUI you need:
  * Cairo
  * FreeType
  * Xft (libXft + libX11)
  * fontconfig

-For the [regression testing and benchmarking](http://docs.verilogtorouting.org/en/latest/tutorials/titan_benchmarks/) you will need;
+For the [regression testing and benchmarking](README.developers.md#running-tests) you will need:
- * Git
- * Curl
  * Perl + List::MoreUtils
+ * Python
  * time
- * zip

-It is also recommended you install the following development tools;
+It is also recommended you install the following development tools:
+ * git
  * ctags
  * gdb
  * valgrind
- * curl

-For Docs generation you will need;
+For Docs generation you will need:
  * Doxygen
  * python-sphinx
  * python-sphinx-rtd-theme